Frequently Asked Questions

 Q: Are donations of hotel rewards points deductible on my taxes?

 A: Historically, the IRS has not permitted the donation of rewards points or frequent flyer miles as a charitable deduction.
 However, this is a question that should be asked of your tax advisor.
+Hotels for Heroes will not provide documentation for point donation.

 Q: How do I know that the hotel actually transferred my points to Hotels for Heroes?